 $90.00 – $650.00

-Our exceptional South Australian women leaders will share stories of their career opportunities, setbacks, the scary bits and the celebrations.
+Our exceptional South Australian leaders will share stories of their career opportunities, setbacks, the scary bits and the celebrations.
 You’ll discover the things they did to shape their success and what each is doing to live their best life today.

 We’re ending 2018 with a WOW!

-Join our fabulous emcee, Melissa Dunbar from Big Fish Events Group, at the beautiful Adelaide Oval to hear inspirational stories from four inspirational women who broke through to realise their achievements.
+Join our fabulous emcee, Melissa Dunbar from Big Fish Events Group, at the beautiful Adelaide Oval to hear inspirational stories from four inspirational leaders who broke through to realise their achievements.
 You will be inspired to Opt In to life’s opportunities and Stand Out.

 Speakers from 2pm.
 Drinks and nibbles from 4.30pm.
 We hope you will stay and celebrate with us our final event for the year!